batect/batect/CONTRIBUTING.md

 * share your experiences using Batect with others so that they can learn from you - for example, write a blog post or present a talk

-If you'd like some pointers with how to go about implementing a feature or fixing an issue, please feel free to comment on the relevant issue, or start a conversation on [the Spectrum chat group](http://spectrum.chat/batect).
+If you'd like some pointers with how to go about implementing a feature or fixing an issue, please feel free to comment on the relevant issue, or start a conversation in [Discussions](https://github.com/batect/batect/discussions).

 ## Prerequisites